-On this day.
-1841: After serving just one month, William Henry Harrison died.
+April 4, 1841: After serving just one month, William Henry Harrison died.
 He was the ninth president, the first to die in office, and the president who served the shortest time in office.
 Harrison gave a two-hour long inaugural address on a cold, damp day; he was stricken with pneumonia and died a month later.
-After his death, there was much debate about whether Vice-President John Tyler would be merely an "Acting President" — until an election could be held.
+After his death, there was much debate about whether Vice President John Tyler would be merely an "acting president" until an election could be held.
 But after a lengthy dispute over presidential succession, Tyler was sworn in as the tenth POTUS and served for the remainder of Harrison's term.

-On this day.
-1910: William Howard Taft became the first president to toss the opening first pitch of the baseball season.
-Every president but one — Jimmy Carter – has thrown out the first pitch at least once during his presidency.
+April 4, 1910: William Howard Taft became the first president to toss the opening first pitch of the baseball season.
+Every president since but one — Jimmy Carter – has thrown out the first pitch at least once during his presidency.

 Quote of the day